ftntcorecse/SDWAN_2022_Summit_WS/content/01Chapter1/2_Task2.md

 ---
-title: "Task 2 - Navigate to Device Manager"
+title: "Navigate to Device Manager"
 chapter: true
 weight: 20
 ---

-### Task 2 - Navigate to Device Manager
+### Navigate to Device Manager
 #### Review those things that have been accomplished for you to save time

 Click on Device Manager.